thesandybridge/cyphers/README.md

 # Cypher CLI

-A collection of cyphers.
+A collection of ciphers.
 A CLI built with rust.
 Build the binary and execute.

 # Installation